Create SEO friendly Images for WordPress: Optimize Images for Web

 Other Tools for Optimizing Images in WordPress

 The Smush Image Compression and Optimization Plugin for WordPress allow automatic resize, optimize and compress all images.
 You can strip metadata from JPEGs and optimize compression.
 You can convert GIF images to PNG images and also remove unused images.
+Otherwise you can simply use an online image compressor for drastically reducing size of your JPG and PNG images.

 TemplateToaster is a comprehensive tool for WordPress which supports all the plugins.
 The tool provides “Theme options” for utilizing the themes designed using the tool.
 These themes include the “SEO” tab by default.
 The tab provides additional settings to enable SEO optimizations for a theme.
-TemplateToaster also outputs web optimized images.
+TemplateToaster web design software also outputs web optimized images.

 The significance of using optimized images in Web Pages cannot be underrated.
 It is an important aspect of increasing the page speed and the overall browsing experience.
 Image-based Search Engine Ranking is also higher for pages that use SEO friendly images.
 Web designers should focus on creating and using images that have the optimum balance of quality and size.
 They should use a technique which fits their technical expertise and the overall functional requirement of the website.